Aliases for FAAH Gene

 GeneCards Summary for FAAH Gene

 FAAH (Fatty Acid Amide Hydrolase) is a Protein Coding gene.
-Diseases associated with FAAH include autoimmune encephalitis and drug addiction.
-Among its related pathways are Glucose / Energy Metabolism and Circadian entrainment.
-GO annotations related to this gene include acylglycerol lipase activity and fatty acid amide hydrolase activity.
+Diseases associated with FAAH include Polysubstance Abuse and Cannabis Dependence.
+Among its related pathways are Arachidonic acid metabolism and phospholipases.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amides and carbon-nitrogen ligase activity, with glutamine as amido-N-donor.
 An important paralog of this gene is FAAH2.